Foundations of Teaching | Bismarck State College

 Preparation

-This program is designed to allow a student to be admitted as either a transfer applicant or as a direct enrolled applicant.
+This program is designed to allow a student to be admitted as either a direct enrolled applicant or as a transfer applicant.
 Refer to the Program Admission tab for additional admission requirements.

-This Bachelor's of Applied Science degree will lead to the federal Title I Paraprofessional Certificate of Completion, the North Dakota Substitute Teaching License, co-enrollment in a licensing program at one of our partner institutions that will lead to full teacher licensure in North Dakota and two bachelor's degrees.
+This Bachelor’s of Applied Science degree will lead to the federal Title I Paraprofessional Certificate of Completion, the North Dakota Substitute Teaching License, and could lead to full teacher licensure and two bachelor’s degrees when a student co-enrolls with BSC and one of our partnering institutions.
 This will ultimately lead to the strongest preparation of teachers and paraprofessionals in the state.

 Requirements